pdelong42/mandelbrojt/README.md

 ====

 So it's been done to death.
 Why write yet another program to generate the Mandelbrot set?
 Because I want to.
+And because I like it.
+What more reason do I need.

-And because I want practice using Clojure's concurrency and parallel processing semantics.
+But if you want something that sounds more legitimate: I want practice using Clojure's concurrency and parallel processing semantics.
 That, and access to Java's GUI widget set makes it easier to render graphically than in other langauges and environments.
 Granted, this will start life by emitting only